Thermal energy storage: Electric thermal storage

 Storage heaters are commonplace in European homes with time-of-use metering (traditionally using cheaper electricity at nighttime).
 They consist of high-density ceramic bricks or feolite blocks heated to a high temperature with electricity and may or may not have good insulation and controls to release heat over a number of hours.
-Some advice not to use them in areas with young children or where there is an increased risk of fires due to poor housekeeping, both due to the high temperatures involved.
+Some advise not to use them in areas with young children or where there is an increased risk of fires due to poor housekeeping, both due to the high temperatures involved.

 With the rise of wind and solar power (and other renewable energies) providing an ever increasing share of energy input into the electricity grids in some countries, the use of larger scale electric energy storage is being explored by several commercial companies.
 Ideally, the utilisation of surplus renewable energy is transformed into high temperature high grade heat in highly insulated heat stores, for release later when needed.
 An emerging technology is the use of vacuum super insulated (VSI) heat stores.
 The use of electricity to generate heat, and not say direct heat from solar thermal collectors, means that very high temperatures can be realised, potentially allowing for inter seasonal heat transfer—storing high grade heat in summer from surplus photovoltaics generation into heat stored for the following winter with relatively minimal standing losses.